PYB-SU/STR/README.md

 ```
 extract methylation information from BAM files in HERE/METHYL for GENE and modification MOD
 ## STRops
-An R package taking the ouptut files of the PIPELINE t draw waterfall and methylation
+A R package processing the ouptut files of the PIPELINE to draw waterfall and methylation plots